Hooters abruptly closes dozens of locations across US, including these in Florida

 Contributing: Wade Tatangelo, Sarasota Herald-Tribune/USA TODAY Network-Florida

-This article originally appeared on The Daytona Beach News-Journal: Hooters closed these 'underperforming' Florida, US locations
+This article originally appeared on The Daytona Beach News-Journal: Hooters closing locations 'underperforming' in Florida, US